-ARTICLE 13 - LEAVES OF ABSENCE
+ARTICLE 14 - OTHER LEAVES OF ABSENCE

-13.1 Leave Procedure.
+14.1 Leave Procedure.
 All leaves as delineated in Sections 2 through 16 below are to be requested from the Employer in writing as far in advance as possible, stating all pertinent details and the amount of time requested.
-A written reply to grant or deny the request shall be given by Human Resources within thirty days except as otherwise provided in 13.2.
+A written reply to grant or deny the request shall be given by Human Resources within thirty days except as otherwise provided in this Article.